5afe/storageless-account/README.md

 - **Unfortunately**, it requires a staked factory for deploying accounts with `initCode` because of ERC-4337 storage restrictions (reading the registered new configuration on the factory contract)

+Note that `SELFDESTRUCT` removes account storage, so you cannot store the new account data in the account's own storage.

 ## Is This Useful?